hristocodes/gmail-delayed-delete/README.md

 tl;dr
 -----
-Helps you get rid of emails you don't need to keep, but might want to give a second look in the near future.
+Helps you get rid of emails you don't need to keep, but might want to give a second look.

 More
 ----